Global Carbon Data is a Climate Change Knowledge Base designed to promote carbon emissions reduction, carbon markets and carbon trading

 The cost of technology for delivery of carbon pricing from adoption of renewable energy into a market is estimated here and briefly summarized.

 The final costs depend on the implementation detail, however indications that a carbon credits market is a long term growth prospect that countries may find very attractive from both an economic and a political perspective.
 To finance the initial technology, costs of around $30M are forecast for the five year period 2016 – 2021.

 Of course these costs can be offset by income generated from market operations.
 The rate of return determines the fees and charges to be levied for the running of a Carbon Credits Market.

 Costs for development and implementation, including the technology to develop the initial monitoring and reporting information systems, and the processes to establish the standard and the governance mechanism are estimated at around $8M in Year 0.

 Ongoing operational annual costs and further development of new carbon emissions reduction standards for other emissions reduction activities are estimated to be around $6M per annum over the five year period.

-A proof-of-concept pilot scheme to verify the technology and develop the governance processes can be developed in 2016, at a cost of around $5M.
-A full operational capability can be established for Q4 2016.
+A proof-of-concept pilot scheme to verify the technology and develop the governance processes can be developed in 2017, at a cost of around $5M.
+A full operational capability can be established by 2018.

-Market operations to carbon credit sellers and buyers can commence by Q1 2017.
+Market operations to carbon credit sellers and buyers can commence at the same time.

 Short term, a pilot project can be delivered within one year.
 By year five, a significant number of regional electricity grids can reasonably be expected to participate in a Carbon Credits Market, given that strong global support for an international carbon pricing regime is expected to emerge from the new UN Kyoto Protocol replacement agreement to be signed in Paris in December 2015.